-The biggest selling point is its incredibly low price – at under $600 for a queen size mattress, the Brentwood Home Bamboo Gel 13 memory foam mattress is a great pick for budget-conscious side sleepers.
+The most significant selling point is its incredibly low price – at under $600 for a queen-size mattress, the Brentwood Home Bamboo Gel 13 memory foam mattress is an excellent pick for budget-conscious side sleepers.

 Sleep Innovations Shiloh 12-inch Memory Foam Mattress